 Preheat oven to 350 F. Grease with butter or coconut oil an 8×8″ or 9×9” pan and set aside.

-Puree the black beans in a food processor or blender (a powerful one like a Vitamix).
+Puree the black beans in a food processor or blender (must be a powerful one like a Vitamix).
 Add a little water if needed to puree.
 Melt butter and dark chocolate chips on a double boiler or carefully in microwave (do not overheat).
 Allow to cool slightly.
 Crack eggs into a glass measuring cup, and whisk, then add sugar and agave nectar, and soaked chia seed – whisk all together well with a fork.
-Put the melted butter & chocolate, pureed black beans and all other ingredients into the food processor or mixer and mix until smooth.
+Put the melted butter & chocolate, pureed black beans and all other ingredients into the food processor and mix until smooth.
 Pour the batter into the prepared pan.
 Optional – top with additional dark chocolate chips (mini chips work best).

 Bake approximately 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool before slicing and serving.
 Store in refrigerator or air-tight container.
 Enjoy!